helloleah/slate/source/includes/_backoffice.md

 ### Render home page
 `GET /`

-Renders home.html, which shows a tree view of ICUs that the user manages.
+Render the admin home page (home.html), which shows a tree view of ICUs that the user manages.

 ### Render login page